jzfeathe/jzfeathe.github.io/index.md

 Hey, I'm Justin and this is my blog page.
-I'm not much of a blogger, so this may never turn into more than a school project, but who knows?!
+This may never turn into more than a school project, but who knows?!
 For now, we'll call it a work in progress...